Cookie Clicker: Gameplay

-History
+Development

-Julien "Orteil" Thiennot created Cookie Clicker on August 8, 2013.
+Julien Thiennot, also known as Orteil, created Cookie Clicker on August 8, 2013.
 Written in a single evening, the game was posted in a link on 4chan, and garnered 50,000 players within hours.
 A month after the game's initial release, it had over 200,000 players per day.
-Orteil later wrote that traffic had peaked at 1.5 million hits in one day during August 2013, and by January 2014 Cookie Clicker was still getting a steady 225,000 hits per day.
+Orteil later wrote that traffic had peaked at 1.5 million hits in one day during August 2013, and by January 2014, Cookie Clicker was still getting a steady 225,000 hits per day.
 The game has had continual updates since its release, notably the "legacy" update in February 2016 and the "spiritual" update in July 2017.
 On October 25, 2018, Orteil launched the game's Patreon page, with the intent to develop Cookie Clicker and other Dashnet games becoming a full-time job.
 On August 8, 2019, the mobile beta for Cookie Clicker was released for Android devices after a long delay.

 Cookie Clicker is similar to Cow Clicker, a previously existing idle game created by Ian Bogost.
 Bogost has called Cookie Clicker "the logical conclusion of Cow Clicker".
 Orteil later released other idle games such as: Idle Game Maker, a tool allowing customized idle games to be made without coding knowledge; AdventureQuest Dragons, a mobile game created with Artix Entertainment; and NeverEnding Legacy.

-Steam release
+Release

 On August 8, 2021, Orteil announced on Twitter a Steam release of Cookie Clicker, with the planned release date of September 1, 2021.
-The game was released on Steam on its originally announced release date.
+The game was released on Steam on its originally announced release date by publisher Playsaurus.
 The release also included a soundtrack composed by C418.
+It reached over 60,000 concurrent players shortly after its release, within the top 15 of Steam games at the time.

+On May 15, 2025, Playsaurus announced that the game would be ported to PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Nintendo Switch on May 22, 2025.
+It will also release on Nintendo Switch 2 at a later date.